Permanent Suspension of Reason

 But what should I care!
 I’m not a conservative, let alone a Trumpist, let alone the sort of Trumpist who thinks it’s a fine idea to storm the U.S. Capitol.
-Only, as Rosa wrote, & as many of my fellow leftists seem to have forgotten, “Freedom is always the freedom of those who think differently.”
+Only, as Rosa wrote, and as many of my fellow leftists seem to have forgotten, “Freedom is always the freedom of those who think differently.”
 And consider the passage in which that famous quote appears.
 Luxemburg is setting out on a critique of totalitarian tendencies in the Russian revolution.
-She is saying that the Bolshevik suppression of democratic processes like the Constituent Assembly (this was written from jail in 1918) prevents the proletariat from getting the political training & education that it needs to govern.
+She is saying that the Bolshevik suppression of democratic processes like the Constituent Assembly (this was written from jail in 1918) prevents the proletariat from getting the political training and education that it needs to govern.
 She goes on to write:

 It is the very giant tasks which the Bolsheviks have undertaken with courage and determination that demand the most intensive political training of the masses and the accumulation of experience.

 Freedom only for the supporters of the government, only for the members of one party – however numerous they may be – is no freedom at all.
 Freedom is always and exclusively freedom for the one who thinks differently.
 Not because of any fanatical concept of “justice” but because all that is instructive, wholesome and purifying in political freedom depends on this essential characteristic, and its effectiveness vanishes when “freedom” becomes a special privilege.

-I know that I risk provoking laughter by saying that I think deplatforming today, one century later, is also hindering people from getting the political training & education that they need.
+I know that I risk provoking laughter by saying that I think deplatforming today, one century later, is also hindering people from getting the political training and education that they need.
 But I do.
-It prevents them from seeing possible objections to their arguments (& there are fair objections to every argument).
+It prevents them from seeing possible objections to their arguments (and there are fair objections to every argument).
 It creates the kind of climate where they are afraid to criticise what others in the movement say.
 It is hindering them from being able to truly participate in political processes.